turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

+   ## Extras

-   ### Extras
+### 1. *.pop:*

-1. **.pop:**  Returns the last element in the array and returns it.
+Returns the last element in the array.
 Does nothing if the array is empty.

       **Example:**
       a = ["a", "b", "c", "d" ]
       a.pop #=> "d"

+### 2. *.push:*
-2. **.push:** "Pushes" desired objects to the end fo the array.
+"Pushes" desired objects to the end fo the array.
 Since a.push will return the array as a whole, you can chain appends together.

       **Example:**
       a = ["a", "b", "c", "d" ]